Tekalig/Build-a-Celestial-Bodies-Database/README.md

 4. Connect to the database using a PostgreSQL client to query and analyze the data.

 ## Contribution
-If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
-Ensure that your code follows the project's coding standards and includes appropriate tests.
+If you want to contribute to this project, please fork the repository and submit a pull request with your changes.
+Please make sure that your code follows the project's coding standards and includes appropriate tests.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License. project.

----

-Feel free to customize this content based on your specific needs and preferences for the project.